 Chapter 3 in the R.M.
 Dolin book, “Truth and Trust in Crisis.”
 2021

-It’s late March of 2020 and based on dire predictions from the United Kingdom’s Imperial College of London (UK) and University of Washington (UW) COVID models, the government is announcing an effort to spread the projected number of COVID deaths over a wider timeline so as not to overwhelm death and dying industries; they market their campaign based on the mathematical concept of “flattening the Curve.”[1]
+In late March of 2020, based on dire predictions from academic models, the government announces an effort to spread the millions of projected COVID deaths over a wider timeline so as not to overwhelm death and dying industries; their marketing their campaign is based on the mathematical concept of “flattening the Curve.”[1]
 Imagine two triangles of different shape having the same area.
-Suppose one triangle is half as tall as the other, then to have the same area, its base must be wider.
-In “flattening the curve,” the area under the curve is the number of people projected to die, and the base is time; to spread out the number of deaths over a longer period, the curve’s apex must be lowered or flattened.
-To flatten a curve, the parameters driving the curve’s rate of change (i.e., slope), must be minimized.
-In the case of COVID, this means reducing the rate at which the number of deaths increases over time.
+Suppose one triangle is half as tall as the other; to have the same area, the shorter triangle’s base must be twice as wide as the taller triangle.
+In “flattening the curve,” the area under the curve represents the number of people projected to die, and the base is time; to spread out the number of deaths over a longer time, the curve’s apex is lowered or flattened.
+To flatten a curve, the rate of change (i.e., slope), is minimized, which means reducing the rate at which the number of deaths increases over time.

-The UK and UW academic models are utilized to justify drastic and draconian mitigation measures, such as quarantining healthy individuals and shutting down commerce, except for businesses designated as “essential.”
+As part of the effort to flatten the curve, drastic mitigation measures, such as quarantining healthy individuals and shutting down commerce, except those deemed “essential” are enacted.
 We’re told these mitigation measures will last two, possibly three weeks, and then our lives can return to normal.
-However, two plus years later, long after the CDC declares the crisis over, many of these mitigation measures are still in effect.
+However, long after the CDC declares the crisis over, many of the mitigation measures linger in effect.

-Our inquiry begins with an essay I published titled “Earthquakes, Gypsy Moths, and the President’s Dire Warning.”[2]
-The essay reviews the government’s prediction that in two weeks, or on April 14th, the spread of COVID will reach an apex and begin to recede.
-To date, there have been 2,900 COVID deaths reported in America and President Trump is introducing two new members to his White House Coronavirus Task Force Team, medical doctors Deborah Brix and Anthony Fauci.
-I’ve never met Dr. Fauci[3], but was involved in cleaning up one of his messes in 2005 when 5,000 samples of the deadly virus strain[4] causing over two million deaths worldwide in 1957, were accidentally sent to bio-labs in seventeen countries, including countries hostile to the United States.
+To give COVID a mathematical context I published an essay on April 1, titled “Earthquakes, Gypsy Moths, and the President’s Dire Warning.”[2]
+The essay reviews the government’s prediction that in two weeks (i.e., April 14th), COVID death rates reach an apex then begins start to lower.
+From February 27th when the first COVID death is reported until April 1st, there have been 3,900 COVID deaths in America and President Trump introduces two new members to his White House Coronavirus Task Force, medical doctors Deborah Brix and Anthony Fauci.
+I’ve never met Dr. Fauci[3], but was involved in cleaning up one of his messes.
+In 2005, 5,000 samples of a deadly virus strain responsible for over two million deaths in 1957, are accidentally sent to bio-labs in seventeen countries, including some hostile to the US.[4]

-While that’s the official story, talk around the homeland security water coolers at the time was that Fauci’s National Institute of Allergy and Infectious Diseases (NIAID)[5] had inadvertently released the unattenuated Spanish Flu virus that killed one-hundred million people.
-NIAID apparently obtained the unattenuated virus strain by exhuming a WWI solider who had died from Spanish Flu, and we would have no immunity to.
-If true, this would represent the greatest act of medical malfeasance in human history.
+While that’s the official story, talk around the homeland security water coolers is that Fauci’s National Institute of Allergy and Infectious Diseases (NIAID)[5] inadvertently released the unattenuated Spanish Flu virus responsible for one-hundred million deaths.
+NIAID apparently obtained the unattenuated virus strain by exhuming a WWI solider who died from Spanish Flu.
+The scary part of this calamity is we have no immunity to the unattenuated Spanish Flu and if true, is the greatest act of medical malfeasance in human history.

-The Brix/Fauci duo announce that based on the academic model projections and their own predictions which are never explained and never held for peer review, the COVID death count in America is about to explode from 2,900 deaths to 250,000 deaths by April 14th, a mere two weeks away.
-This sudden and unvalidated claim shocks our sensibilities, particularly since in the three previous months less than 3,000 American’s had reportedly died from COVID, which is well within the expected bounds of a normal flu season.
-Their assertion is so spectacular and unprecedented in the history of viral pandemics it demands skeptical evaluation.
+Based on academic model projections and their own predictions which are never explained and never held for peer review, Brix/Fauci announce the COVID death count in America is about to explode from 3,900 deaths to 250,000 deaths in two weeks (April 14th).
+This sudden assertion shocks our sensibilities, particularly since less than 4,000 American’s have thus far died from COVID, which is well within the expected bounds of a normal flu season.
+Their assertion is so spectacular and unprecedented in the history of viral pandemics it demands evaluation.

-My initial foray into COVID modeling was not to prove or disprove the claims being made by academic models and the Brix/Fauci duo, but to prove the COVID virus is human engineered, which I’m beginning to suspect based on observable data.
-After all, the only seemingly possible way the death rate could jump from 1,000 deaths per month nationwide to a rate of 500,000 deaths per month, is if the virus is engineered.
-To put this level of virulence in perspective, the Spanish Flu[6], claimed 675,000 American lives, for an average of 28,125 deaths per month.
+My initial foray into COVID modeling is not to prove or disprove the crazy claims being made by Brix/Fauci, but to determine if COVID is human caused, which I’m beginning to suspect based on zealous government over reaction.
+The only plausible way the death rate can jump from 2,000 deaths per month nationwide to a rate of 500,000 deaths per month, is if the coronavirus was genetically modified.
+To put this level of virulence in perspective, the Spanish Flu claims 675,000 American lives for an average of 28,125 deaths per month.[6]
 Since the US population at that time was one-third what it is today, the adjusted rate in terms of our current population would be 84,375 deaths per month.
 The Spanish Flu remains the deadliest viral pandemic in recorded history, so claiming COVID is six times more virulent seems improbable for a naturally occurring virus.

-While brainstorming ways to prove COVID is human engineered, I postulate what would motivate such research.
-Of course, there is its obvious use as a viral weapon but that doesn’t seem likely since there’s a global moratorium on biological weapons research and the Chinese would never violate that, right?
-And certainly the U.S. would never engage in such an illegal, dire, and diabolical act.
-I next consider the possibility that perhaps China developed COVID to deal with their issue of having too many elderly citizens relative to younger adults.
-While horrendous to consider, it’s nonetheless plausible given the Chinese communists have already demonstrated their willingness to kill over 50 million people during Mao’s Cultural Revolution.
-Another aspect of COVID causing me to suspect it could be human engineered is that, unlike the Spanish Flu that mostly killed young adults, COVID seems to be targeting the elderly and infirmed.
+While brainstorming ways to prove COVID’s manmade, I consider what would motivate such research.
+There’s it’s obvious use as a bioweapon but there’s a global moratorium on biological weapons research and the Chinese would never violate that, right?
+And certainly the U.S. would never engage in something as illegal, dire, and diabolical as funding such research offshore to circumvent President Obama’s executive order outlawing gain of function research.[7],[8] I consider the possibility that China developed COVID to deal with the demographic issue of having too many elderly citizens relative to younger adults.
+While horrendous to consider, the Chinese communists have previously demonstrated a willingness to murder over 50 million people.
+An aspect of COVID causing me to suspect its manmade is that, unlike the Spanish Flu that mostly killed young adults, COVID’s targeting the elderly and infirmed.

-Then I have an epiphany, there are no dead bats.
+Adding to my suspicions, there are no dead bats.
 Whenever an avian pandemic arises, there are dead birds all over the place with photographic proof.
 When swine flu runs rampant, pigs are put down, again with demonstrative videos and pictures.
-When equine flu rears its ugly head, horse herds are euthanized, and evidence is everywhere.
-Here we are, in a pandemic reportedly six times worse than the worst pandemic in recorded history with no evidence that bats are involved.
+When equine flu rears its ugly head, horse herds are euthanized, and evidence abounds.
+Here we are, in a pandemic reportedly six times worse than the worst pandemic in recorded history with no evidentiary bats.

-You’ve probably heard expressions such as “the stock market’s growing exponentially,” or “the exponential half-life of plutonium-239 is 24,110 years.”
-Expressions like these describe the rate at which something rapidly changes, and in nature things tend to follow exponential growth and decay patterns.
+You’ve probably heard expressions such as “the stock market’s taking-off exponentially,” or “the exponential half-life of plutonium-239 is 24,110 years.”
+Expressions like these describe the rate at which something changes, and in nature things tend to follow exponential growth and decay patterns.
 For the past month, I’ve been charting COVID data with linear functions, which are simplest form of mathematical modeling.
-Exponential functions are a close second in simplicity.
+Exponential functions are almost as simple while being exponentially more profound.

 which implies the number 2 raised to the x power.
 If x=2, this expression becomes two-squared, which equates to

-You probably remember this from high school algebra, but it’s worth reviewing since it becomes a linchpin in our assessment of government and academic models used throughout the COVID crisis.
+You probably remember this from high school algebra, but it’s worth reviewing since it becomes a linchpin in our assessment of official COVID models.

 f(x) = 2, 4, 8, 16, 32, . . .
 16,384.